-Use a single level side navigation when you have a simple or flat navigation, without a hierarchy.
+Use a single level side navigation for a simple or flat navigation, without a hierarchy.
 Choosing a navigation item will select the item and take the user to the corresponding location.

-Use a single level with headers side navigation when you need to group navigation items into categories.
-This variant has the same behavior as the single-level side navigation, except that it has headers that aren’t interactive.
-If some items don’t fall into one of the existing categories, place them at the top.
+Use a single level with headers side navigation when needing to group navigation items into categories.
+This variant has the same behavior as the single level side navigation, but it has headers that aren’t interactive.
+If items don’t fall into a category, place them at the top.

-Use a multi-level side navigation when you have multiple layers of hierarchical navigation.
+Use a multi-level side navigation when there are multiple layers of hierarchical navigation.
 Clicking on a header opens or collapses the sub-level navigation items, and in some cases also sends the user to the top-level location.

 When the navigation item text is too long for the horizontal space available, it wraps to form another line.